- Election Info

 • If you register No Party (Independent) you generally cannot vote in primary elections unless a recognized party authorizes Independent voters to participate in its primaries.

-*Note: The Democratic Party and the Libertarian Party have authorized Independent voters to participate in their primary elections in 2016 and 2017.
+*Note: The Democratic Party has authorized Independent voters to participate in their primary elections in 2018 and 2019.

 • If you register in a political organization recognized in Oklahoma you CANNOT vote for party candidates in primary elections.